Women in Latvia: Post-Soviet era

 As in other former communist countries, the period of transition was dominated by socioeconomic destabilization and severe hardship.

-With the restoration of Latvia's independence, women were once again seen in line with typical gender roles.
+With the restoration of Latvia's independence, women were again seen in line with typical gender roles.
 Women had been active in the awakening process but now saw a regression in women's status and rights.
 During the Independence movement, several prominent women such as Sarmīte Ēlerte, Sandra Kalniete and Ruta Marjaša took up visible roles in the support of Independence.
 Women against independence from the Soviet Union also rose to prominence, such as Tatjana Ždanoka who became one of the leaders of Interfront.
 However, during the Independence movement, women's issues were not the primary concerns.

 According to Irina Novikova, women were not empowered in the political realm, and thus, experienced more hardship than men, struggled to secure adequate rights, and experienced great hardship in both public and private life.
 Trafficking of women and prostitution became a major issue as a result of the drop in the living standards.
 The lack of regulations and laws led to an expansion of the Latvian sex industry.
 Human trafficking in Latvia also takes the form of women trafficked to Western Europe.

-Nevertheless, Latvia did have a female head of state, Vaira Vīķe Freiberga, as well as a female Prime Minister, Laimdota Straujuma.
+Nevertheless, Latvia did have a female head of state, Vaira Vīķe Freiberga, as well as two female prime ministers, Laimdota Straujuma and the currently serving Evika Siliņa.

-Despite hardship, women of Latvia have a very strong presence in the workforce, nearly equal to that of men: as of 2019, the employment rate for women and men aged 15-64 were 70.7% and 73.9%.
+Despite hardship, women of Latvia have a very strong presence in the workforce, nearly equal to that of men: as of 2019, the employment rate for women and men aged 15–64 were 70.7% and 73.9%.

-Violence against women remains a serious problem in Latvia, the country has a very high rate of murder of women.
+Violence against women remains a serious problem in Latvia, and the country has the highest rate of murder of women in the EU.
+In 2020, a study conducted by Eurostat revealed that the three Baltic states had the highest homicide rates in the European Union in that year, with the homicide rate of Latvia being 4.9 per 10,000 people, followed by Lithuania (3.5) and Estonia (2.8).
+Latvia also had the highest proportion of women as homicide victims among EU countries (60%, compared to an EU average of 37%).

 In the 21st century, many Latvian women are part of the Latvian diaspora, and therefore are experiencing directly the culture of other countries.
-Following Latvia's accession to the European Union and the financial crisis of 2007–2008, as many as 200,000 Latvians left the country.
+Following Latvia's accession to the European Union and the 2008 financial crisis, as many as 200,000 Latvians left the country.